Tuesday, May 31, 2016

 My necklace, as punctuation, did make a point — about the problem of plastic pollution.
 Period.

-Mary Austin, co-founder of SFCB asked Richard AKA The Poetry Jukebox to be an auction item for the fund- raising party.
+Mary Austin, co-founder of SFCB asked Richard AKA The Poetry Jukebox, to be an auction item for the fund- raising party.
 Richard is a crowd pleaser as he moves through the party offering poems, free for the asking, to encourage revelers to bid big $$$ for the chance to have the Jukebox at their own special event.
 In the old-fashioned Wurlitzer jukebox or as an iPod with greater memory, the PJB is a great way to spread the word.